Go to All Blogs | African Birding Blogs | Know Your Birds Blogs | African Birding Tours | All our birding tours

 Seeing one of these mysterious and unique birds is a truly unforgettable experience!
-To watch an African Finfoot ‘walk’ (well, more like run!) on water is an outstanding priviledge.
+To watch an African Finfoot ‘walk’ (well, more like run!) on water is an outstanding privilege.
 Sometimes this shy, reclusive bird only affords the birdwatcher a short glimpse of itself.
 Even so, he/she will not be able to miss the bird’s bright red-orange feet!
 Instead of webbed feet, the African Finfoot propels itself through the water with large conspicuous lobed toes.
 These strong feet also allow them to clamber about branches, fallen trees, and vegetation overhanging water.
-It’s among this vegetation that they construct nests – rather untidy flat bowls of sticks and reeds, usually on a branch about 1 to 4 m above the water, and almost always in quiet waters.
-It’s also possible to tell apart a male and female by the difference in their colouring; the male is usually greyer than the female and has a plainer face.
+It’s among this vegetation that they construct nests – rather untidy flat bowls of sticks and reeds, usually on a branch about one to four meters above the water, and almost always in quiet waters.
+It is possible to tell apart a male and female by the difference in their coloring; the male is usually greyer than the female and has a plainer face.
 The female appears browner with a boldly patterned brown and white face.
 However, morphing is fairly common, which then makes telling them apart a little trickier!

-The African Finfoot is one of three different finfoot species in the world, it also happens to be the largest (46–53 cm long) and the only one found in Africa (from Senegal to the Congo basin and from Ethiopia to the Cape of Good Hope).
+The African Finfoot is one of three different finfoot species in the world, it also happens to be the largest (46–53 cm long) and the only one found in Africa (from Senegal to the Congo basin and from Ethiopia to South Africa).
 The Masked Finfoot is found from Eastern India to South East Asia, and the Sungrebe can be seen in Central and South America.
 Although the African Finfoot has a rather large range, the IUCN Red List states that the population of this special bird is decreasing.
-However, its decline is not believed to be sufficiently rapid for it to be categorised as vulnerable – yet.
+However, its decline is not believed to be sufficiently rapid for it to be categorized as vulnerable – yet.
 According to Birdlife South Africa, its population has decreased by 30% in the last ten years.
 This is due to habitat degradation, especially man’s pollution of beautiful rivers.
-Harmful pesticides flushed into these natural waterways decreases the population of the Finfoot’s prey species – larval insects, spiders, millipedes, crabs, shrimps and small snails, frogs and fish.
+Harmful pesticides flushed into these natural waterways decreases the population of the African Finfoot’s prey species – larval insects, spiders, millipedes, crabs, shrimps and small snails, frogs and fish.

 So where’s the best place to see an African Finfoot?

-- Three of our South African birding tours take you venturing into African finfoot territory.
-These include: our 9-day Kruger and Escarpment Tour, our Subtropical South Africa tour and our 12-day Western Cape and Garden Route tour.
+- Two of our South African birding tours take you venturing into African Finfoot territory.
+These include: our Kruger and Escarpment tour and our Subtropical South Africa tour.

 - Our Namibia/Okavango/Victoria Falls birdwatching tour provides a great chance of seeing an African Finfoot.
 This 2.5-week birding holiday will take you adventuring through diverse landscapes seeking out rich, spectacular birdlife!

-- Our Uganda birdwatching tours also offer a fantastic chance to see this special bird (as well as other incredible species such as the African Shoebill and Green-breasted Pitta!)
+- Our Uganda birdwatching tours also offer a fantastic chance to see this special bird (as well as other incredible species such as Shoebill and Green-breasted Pitta!)

 - Gabon is a fascinating tropical destination to spot an African Finfoot – On one of our Gabon birding trips you might also see an array of unusual mammals.
 The country has, (as well as many others) forest elephants, chimps and gorillas and three species of crocodile! …. time for an adventure?!

-- We also organise a number of tailor-made bird watching breaks and day trips where you might spot an African Finfoot.
+- We also organize a number of tailor-made bird watching breaks and day trips where you might spot an African Finfoot.

-For more information on birding in Africa and our birding tours please contact firstname.lastname@example.org or phone us: +27 72 635 1501
+For more information on birding in Africa and our birding tours please contact us